niehusst/learn-elm/beginning-elm/README.md

 ### Super basics of elm the framework and what it do

+This whole project (in the `beginning-elm/` dir was created with `elm init`.
+New package deps can be added to an inited project with `elm install` (which I think just uses NPM behind the scenes?).

 the `elm-format <file target>` command can be used to format elm files

 you can use `elm make <file target>` w/o the `--output` flag and it will create the index.html file for you, but it will lump all your generated js code into the html, which makes testing etc hard.
 So generally we prefer to invoke make as `elm make <file target> --output elm.js` and import the js into html as usual (see current index.html file).